dpatlut/GA-Clone/w03/d02/Classwork/exercises.md

 1. Also add a property called `likesPizza` that is set to true.
 1. Add a ```pizzaEaten``` property that is set to false
 1. Add a ```eatPizza()``` method that when pizzaEaten is true will log the turtle's name + 'has eaten pizza' and turn pizzaEaten to false.
 Otherwise it should log the turtle's name + 'is eating pizza and turn pizzaEaten to true.
-1. Make four turtle object and store them in an array.
+1. Make four turtle objects and store them in an array.

 For Reference: